Suicide in Japan

+The suicide rate per one hundred thousand people in 2024 was 15.3.

 Motives for suicide

 In order to better overview the motives behind suicides, in 2007, the National Police Agency (NPA) revised the categorization of motives for suicide into a division of 50 reasons, with up to three reasons listed for each suicide.

-As of 2020, health issues led the motive for 49% all suicides.
+As of 2020, health issues led the motive for 49% of all suicides.
 However, because the category for health issues includes both mental (e.g., depression) and physical issues, it is not possible to distinguish between the two.
-Financial or poverty-issues led 17%, household issues at 15%, and workplace issues at 10%.
+Financial- or poverty-related issues led 17%, household issues at 15%, and workplace issues at 10%.
 Relationship issues and school led 4% and 2% respectively, while remaining 10% were for other reasons.

 Demographics of suicide victims

 Most suicides are men: 70% of suicide victims in 2019 were male.
-Among men 20~44 years old, and among women 15~29 years old, it is the leading cause of death.
+Among men 20–44 years old, and among women 15–29 years old, it is the leading cause of death.

-Males are two times more likely to cause their own deaths after a divorce than females are.

 By occupation, 59.3% of suicide victims were in the broad "Not Employed" category, which is not to be confused with the colloquialism "unemployed" (as in those who are seeking but unable to find a job).
 The "Not Employed" category also includes pensioners, homemakers and others.